WHY TODAY’S ARTISTS ARE ALL MULTI-HYPHENATES

 But here’s the upside: artists aren’t waiting for the system anymore.
 They’re building their own.
 One that doesn’t separate the music from the visuals.
 One that doesn’t flatten creative vision into “content.”
 One that values autonomy over polish, and presence over perfection.

-Because what independent artists are building isn’t a workaround.
-It’s the future.
+But what artists are building isn’t just a workaround.
+It’s a new blueprint.
+Not because the system worked, but because it didn’t.